Staggerlee011/serialexperiments/content/posts/git-ssh-azure-repo.md

 ## Configure SSH

-Next you need to configure SSH via the `~/.ssh/config`, if the file doesn't exist, create it via `touch ~/.ssh/config`.
-A newly created file should look like:
+Next you need to configure SSH via the `~/.ssh/config`, to use the new `ssh key` for all your repos.
+If the file doesn't exist, create it via `touch ~/.ssh/config`.
+You will need create / update it, with the below:

 ``` yaml
 Host ssh.dev.azure.com